mortencombat/stretchable/README.md

 # Introduction

 This package enables target-agnostic layout operations using CSS Grid and Flexbox.
-For instance, it can be used for page layouts in reporting tools, etc.
+Possible uses include UI layouts, page layouts for reports, complex plotting layouts, etc.

 It implements Python bindings for [Taffy](https://github.com/dioxuslabs/taffy), an implementation of Grid/Flexbox written in [Rust](https://www.rust-lang.org/).
-It was originally based on [Stretch](https://vislyhq.github.io/stretch/) (hence the name), but has since migrated to Taffy.
+It was originally based on [Stretch](https://vislyhq.github.io/stretch/) (hence the name), but has since migrated to use Taffy.

 # Getting Started